FABallemand/PRIM/private/logbook.md

 - Understand KD:
   - Read and create reading notes
   - Read Distilling the Knowledge in a Neural Network
-  - Read Microdosing: Knowledge Distillation for GAN based Compression
+  - Read Microdosing: Knowledge Distillation for GAN-based Compression

 ## 13/12/2024
 - Apply KD to AE: